Annual Meeting Business Expo

 “Karen is very deserving of this award and has established a legacy of helping others improve their quality of life,” expressed John Brewer, Chamber President and CEO.
 “This honor is a small way we can show our appreciation for her contributions to Billings.”

-Sanford Gall will receive the Legacy Award during the Billings Chamber Annual Meeting Luncheon on September 16th.
-Get your tickets here.
+Sanford Gall received the Legacy Award during the Billings Chamber Annual Meeting Luncheon on September 16th.

 Thank you to our Presenting Sponsor: